dimilowe/VCMStore/replit.md

-# VCM Hub
+# VCM Suite

 ## Overview
-VCM Hub is a creator-focused online campus built with Next.js 14, TypeScript, Tailwind CSS, and PostgreSQL.
+VCM Suite is a creator-focused online campus built with Next.js 14, TypeScript, Tailwind CSS, and PostgreSQL.
 The platform captures attention through free utility tools and content, then converts visitors into users of paid apps and the broader ecosystem.
 Users can browse all content without authentication, only needing to create an account when claiming free products or purchasing paid items.

 ## Architecture